tcoulter/jockeyjs/README.md

 JockeyJS
 ========

-JockeyJS is an iOS and JS library that facilitates two-way communication between iOS apps and Javascript apps running inside them.
+JockeyJS is an iOS and JS library that facilitates two-way communication between iOS apps and JavaScript apps running inside them.

-There's a desire for Android support and the Android Javascript dispatcher has been stubbed out.
+There's a desire for Android support and the Android JavaScript dispatcher has been stubbed out.
 If you can contribute, please do!

 <img src="example.png" height="521px" width="277px" />

 Setup
 -----

-JockeyJS will help your iOS app communicate with a Javascript application running inside a UIWebview.
+JockeyJS will help your iOS app communicate with a JavaScript application running inside a UIWebview.

 1. Download the latest JockeyJS into your iOS project directory.
 1. Add `JockeyJS/includes/Jockey.m` and `Jockey.h` to your project by right clicking inside XCode's Project Navigator and selecting "Add Files to \<YourProject\>"